 by David Goodway and Colin Ward

-The ups and downs of the anarchist movement during the last century is discussed in this introduction to anarchist thought.
+The ups and downs of the anarchist movement during the last century are thoroughly talked over in this introduction to anarchist thought.
 Of all political views anarchism is the most ill-represented.
 For more than 30 years, in more than 30 books, Colin Ward has been patiently explaining anarchist solutions to everything from vandalism to climate change—as well as celebrating unofficial uses of the landscape as commons, from holiday camps to squatter communities.
 In this discussion with David Goodway, the many famous characters who were anarchists, or associated with the movement, are explored, including Herbert Read, Alex Comfort, Marie Louise Berneri, Paul Goodman, Noam Chomsky, and George Orwell.